w3c/badging/explainer.md

 As above, a value of 0 clears the badge and `Badge.clearForScope` can also explicitly clear the badge for this origin.
-The effects of the scope API are global and may outlast the document (it is intended to persist until the user agent closes).
+The effects of the scope API are global and may outlast the document (it is intended to persist at least until the user agent closes).
 It can also be used from a service worker.

 If you just want to badge a specific set of URLs (perhaps restrict to a particular app scope), and not the whole origin, use the `scope` option: